A phase inversion benchmark for multiscale multiphase flows: Definition of the phase inversion benchmark

 \subsection{Geometry, initial and boundary conditions}

 As described in Figure \ref{fig2.1}, an initial cubic blob of light liquid, referred to as fluid 1, is placed in the bottom part of a cubic box filled with a heavier liquid, referred to as fluid 2.
 The size of the box is $(H, H, H)$, while the size of the blob of light fluid is $(H/2, H/2, H/2)$.
-All outer walls are considered as free-slip impermeable walls, so that the normal velocity is zero and the tangential components obey a symmetry condition.
-A $\pi/2$ static contact angle is implicitly assumed on the walls.
-Gravitational acceleration is chosen as ${\bf g} = (0, -9.81, 0)$.
-Besides the simplicity of the initial and final configurations of the phase inversion problem, another of its advantages is that it provides the possibility to observe multiple coalescence and break-up events, although that introduces an additional complexity since in a simulation coalescence is conditioned by numerical rather than physical properties.
-In this setup we may conveniently observe fragmentation of ligaments in a kind of atomization process, while not depending on complex initial or forcing conditions such as those encountered in real atomization configurations \cite{Menard}, \cite{Fuster}.
-The main disadvantage of this benchmark case is that no experimental data are available.
+All the outer walls are considered as free-slip impermeable walls, so that the normal velocity is zero and the tangential components obey a symmetry, \textit{i.e.} shear-free, condition.
+A $\pi/2$ static contact angle is \red{implicitly prescribed on the walls through the boundary condition imposed on the volume fraction (in the VOF approach) or the level-set approach.} \red{This is implemented by enforcing a null Neumann (symmetry) boundary condition ${\bf n} \cdot \nabla \phi = 0$, where $\phi$ is either the volume fraction or the level-set function.} The gravitational acceleration is chosen as ${\bf g} = (0, -9.81, 0)$.
+Besides the simplicity of the initial and final configurations of the phase inversion problem, another of its advantages is that it provides the possibility to observe multiple coalescence and break-up events, although that introduces an additional complexity since in a simulation, coalescence is conditioned by numerical rather than physical properties.